What is Non-Sampling Error?

 3. Interviewer error

 Interviewer error occurs when the interviewer (or administrator) makes an error when recording a response.
 In qualitative research, an interviewer may lead a respondent to answer a certain way.
-In quantitative research, an interviewer may ask the question in a different way, which leads to a different end result.
+In quantitative research, an interviewer may ask the question differently, which leads to a different result.

 4. Adjustment error

-An adjustment error describes a situation where the analysis of the data adjusts it in such a way that it is not entirely accurate.
+An adjustment error describes a situation where the analysis of the data adjusts it so that it is not entirely accurate.
 Forms of adjustment error include errors with weighting the data, data cleaning, and imputation.

 5. Processing error

 A processing error arises when there is a problem with processing the data that causes an error of some kind.
 An example will be if the data were entered incorrectly or if the data file is corrupt.

 Sampling Error vs. Non-Sampling Error

 Often, sampling error and non-sampling error are used in similar contexts, but there are some crucial differences between both concepts.
 They include: